-- 9.5.4 The pipe section used as shore connection shall be fitted with a shut-off valve and a blank flange, and provided with a tray.
+9.5.4 The pipe section used as shore connection shall be fitted with a shut-off valve and a blank flange, and provided with a tray.
 In case a special coupling is used, the blank flange may be omitted.
-The area of 3 m around the manifolds shall be considered a hazardous zone 1 (refer to 19.2.3, Part XI "Electrical Equipment"). - 9.5.5 In cargo piping, arrangements for the discharge of cargo residues shall be provided.
+The area of 3 m around the manifolds shall be considered a hazardous zone 1 (refer to 19.2.3, Part XI "Electrical Equipment").

+9.5.5 In cargo piping, arrangements for the discharge of cargo residues shall be provided.
 Outside the hazardous zone, cargo piping shall be fitted with arrangements to make it clean of cargo and purge it with inert gas.
+Between cargo piping and inert gas system, isolating device shall be fitted.
+For ships less than 8000 tons deadweight without an inert gas system, it is possible to provide ventilation of pipelines with a portable fan or compressed air blowing instead of purging with an inert gas.

-Between cargo piping and inert gas system, isolating device shall be fitted. - 9.5.6 In oil tankers equipped with bow loading system intended for cargo-handling operations at point berths carried out to sea, an emergency high-speed device shall be installed for the cargo hose disconnection.
-The design and arrangement of such a device is subject to special consideration by the Register in each case.
+9.5.6 In oil tankers equipped with bow loading system intended for cargo-handling operations at point berths carried out to sea, an emergency high-speed device shall be installed for the cargo hose disconnection.